Perth Shiva Temple: Festivals and events

 The temple priests perform pujas to specific gods and goddesses.
 In addition, festivals celebrated at the temple include the following:

 Maha Shivaratri

-Maha Shivaratri: the temple is open for an entire day and night of fasting and meditation in honor of the god Shiva.
+During Maha Shivaratri, the temple is open for an entire day and night of fasting and meditation in honour of the god Shiva.

 Purattasi

-Purattasi, a Hindu month celebrating Perumal (an avatar of Vishnu), with prayers and a vegetarian feast each Saturday.
+Purattasi is a Hindu month celebrating Perumal (an avatar of Vishnu), with prayers and a vegetarian feast each Saturday.

 Pradosham

-Pradosham, bimonthly prayers to Shiva during the three hours surrounding sunset on the thirteenth day of every fortnight in the Hindu calendar, with an hour-long mantra sung in the temple.
+Pradosham involves bimonthly prayers to Shiva during the three hours surrounding sunset on the thirteenth day of every fortnight in the Hindu calendar, with an hour-long mantra sung in the temple.